arcticoder/lqg-volume-kernel-catalog/README.md

 ```bash
 python scripts/analyze_zero_volume_states.py
 ```
-- Scans spin configurations (j=0.5 to 3.0).
+- Scans a specified spin-configuration range (default j=0.5 to 3.0).
+Adjust the script arguments to explore other ranges.
-- Identifies trivial zero-volume states (J₁₂ ∩ J₃₄ = ∅).
+- Identifies trivial zero-volume states under the tested sampling and criteria (J₁₂ ∩ J₃₄ = ∅ where applicable).
-- Confirms no non-trivial zero-volume states in the tested range.
+- Reports that no non-trivial zero-volume states were found within the tested range and parameter sweep; this is an empirical result for the scanned configurations (not a mathematical proof of absence).
 - Outputs summary statistics and generates:
   - `results/kernel_dimension_distribution.png`
   - `results/zero_volume_catalog.json`